mraniki/tt/README.md

     EXCHANGE1YOUR_API_KEY= "" //API KEY
     EXCHANGE1YOUR_SECRET= "" // API SECRET

-Use
+## Use
 1) Create a bot
 2) Update bot token / API in the ENV variable via docker
-    3) submit order to the bot as per the following format: sell BTCUSDT sl=6000 tp=4500 q=10%
+3) Submit order to the bot as per the following format: sell BTCUSDT sl=6000 tp=4500 q=10%